 - It’s all gravy: Yep, drippings left in bag can be used for gravy.

-- Wondering if you can cook a turkey in a paper bag (or other bag)?
+- Wondering if you can cook a turkey in a paper bag (or another bag)?
 Definitely not!
 The glue, ink and other materials are not food-safe.
 Plus, you can never be sure how your bag will survive in the hot oven.
 Oven bags are made of heat-resistant nylon acceptable for cooking.

-How to Cook a Turkey in an Oven Bag
+Watch Us Make: Turkey in an Oven Bag

 - Roasting pan (at least 2-in. deep)